Virtual Machines. Uptime Statistics

 Data Aggregation: defines whether the data in the report will be aggregated to Hourly or Daily values.

-If you use daily aggregation, mind that with default data grooming and aggregation settings, the current date may not have a datapoint in the data warehouse.
+If you use daily aggregation, keep in mind that with default data grooming and aggregation settings, the current date may not have a datapoint in the data warehouse.
 In this case, the object will be marked 'Unmonitored' for the current day, which means the object will have downtime.
 For more accurate reporting results, you can exclude the current day from the reporting period.

 Date/time Selection: defines a time period to analyze in the report.

 Scope: defines a list of Groups or Objects to include in the report (by default, the Veeam Hyper-V Virtual Machines Group is selected).
 The Add Group option returns a group and all objects that a group contains (with all performance counter instances).
 The Add Object option returns only the selected object.

 Unhealthy States: defines what VM states you consider unhealthy: Critical, Warning, Unmonitored, Monitor disabled, Monitoring unavailable, Unplanned maintenance or Planned maintenance (by default, only Critical and Unmonitored states are selected).